MIDDLE SCHOOL AUDITIONS 2025

 NOTES AND TIPS FOR KIDS

 *REMEMBER: THE PERSON OR PEOPLE IN THE ROOM ARE ROOTING FOR YOU.
 Everyone wants you to be great.
 We’ve all been in your shoes and we will be cheerleaders in that room so things stay as light and fun as possible.
+I’m already proud of you for showing up and walking in the room.
+Lots of kids won’t do it.
+Bravo, you.

-*A NOTE ABOUT WHAT TO SING: Please prepare about 30 seconds of a song to showcase yourself.
+*A NOTE ABOUT WHAT TO SING: Please prepare approx 30 - 60 seconds of a song to showcase yourself.
 Try not to choose the easiest part, but a part that shows your range or an emotional moment.
-I have already heard you sing- probably a LOT!
+I have already heard you sing in other show with me- probably a LOT!
 I am less interested in your singing ability and much more interested in you telling the story of the song.
 Work to understand what you as the character are saying.
 If you believe it we believe it.
 We will not have an accompanist available.
-You can sing a capella or with a backing track (we will have a speaker).
-WITH THESE SHORT AUDITIONS I AM LOOKING FOR EFFORT- DID YOU PUT IN THE WORK TO CREATE A CHARACTER?
+You should sing with a backing track (we will have a speaker).

 Please memorize your portion of the song you plan to sing.
 Do not choose a song with mostly talking or rap - please sing.
 Many new songs from modern musical theater are simply pop songs that I hope you will avoid.
 Don’t shout a song.
-Steer clear of songs with swear words - it is totally unnecessary in a 30 second audition.
+Steer clear of songs with swear words - it is totally unnecessary in a short audition.
 We need to hear you sing.

 It’s usually a good idea to choose a song you can personally relate to in some way- you will perform it more naturally and not be attempting to copy an actor you have seen play it.